MurrayOB/courier-hackathon/README.md

 # Challenges you faced while building:

 - Finding and connecting the different apis for the data source.
+- Figuring out how to send dynamic notifications as some people have subscribed to different languages therefore needing the different translations.

 # What you learned: